 Pumpkin carving is a Halloween tradition.
-Spooky pumpkins are great for welcoming party guests and scaring ‘trick or treaters’!
+Spooky pumpkins are great for scaring little horrors!
 However, we’ve all ‘been-there-done-that’ when it comes to carving the pumpkin – sometimes it’s nice to do something a little bit different…

-Painted pumpkins are a really funky new trend that we’re seeing everywhere this Autumn!
-We couldn’t resist having a go, so we’re bringing you a ‘how-to’ with a few different looks to have a go at at home.
+Painted pumpkins are a really funky new trend that we’re seeing everywhere this autumn!
+We couldn’t resist having a go, so we’re bringing you a ‘how-to’ with a few different looks to have a go at home.

 - Pumpkins in varying shapes and sizes

 - A clean, wet cloth and clean, dry towel

 - Old clothes

 - Coloured paint/spray paint/ kids paint